tkp1n/ndportmann.com/content/posts/2019-03-13--improving-dotnet-crypto-code/index.md

 author: nicolas portmann
 ---

 > This is the first (and maybe least interesting) post of a small series on AES-NI and .NET Core hardware intrinsics.
-Please be patient for the next post, which starts to take a deep dive into AES-NI.
+The [next post](https://ndportmann.com/aes-ni-key-expansion/) starts to take a deep dive into AES-NI.
 This one is more about efficiently using the existing crypto APIs in .NET.
-(I'll add links to the follow-up posts as soon as they are ready)

 ## Motivation